 Many Year 12 students choose to take a gap year after high school to give themselves a break from study so they can approach their university education fresh.

-If you received an ATAR and an offer from a university, you can defer your studies for up to one year through QTAC.This means your offer still stands for you to study the following year, and you don’t have to re-apply to your program of choice – just enrol in your first semester courses by the due date.
+If you apply for university in Year 12, receive an ATAR and get a university offer, you can usually defer your studies for up to one year (though some institutions may allow you to defer for longer) through your state's tertiary admissions centre (QTAC for Queensland).
+This means your offer still stands for you to study the following year, and you don’t have to re-apply to your program of choice – just enrol in your first semester courses by the due date.

 What if you’ve been out of high school for several years?